jnozzi/cocoadev.com/markdown/BorderlessTexbox.md

 I'm trying to create a simple textbox window that's borderless and has no titlebar.
 I've tried all the methods posted here but won't work when I run it.
 I get a borderless white box with no titlebar, but I cannot enter text into it or move it around.
 I'm sort of new to this and I need some help

 ----
-General/HowToAskQuestions - Learn how to ask pointed questions and post what you've tried so far so you're not expecting people to consult their crystal balls.
+HowToAskQuestions - Learn how to ask pointed questions and post what you've tried so far so you're not expecting people to consult their crystal balls.

-General/MailingListMode - Learn how to avoid abusing this wiki and the community that maintains it.
+MailingListMode - Learn how to avoid abusing this wiki and the community that maintains it.
 This is *not* a mailing list.

 (edited for clarity)